orca-itsuka/Quantum/README.md

 # Quantum
-This is my studying repository of quantum computation.
+This is the repository where I'm studying quantum computation.